samcrow/xplm-sys/README.md

 ## SDK versions ##

-The X-Plane plugin SDK has three versions:
+The X-Plane plugin SDK has four versions:

 * Version 1.0, supported by X-Plane 6.70 and up
 * Version 2.0, supported by X-Plane 9.00 and up
 * Version 2.1, supported by X-Plane 10.00 and up
+* Version 3.0, supported by X-Plane 11.10 and up

 Each version adds a few new features.

-This crate has `xplm200` and `xplm210` features that enable version 2.0 and 2.1
-APIs.
-These features are enabled by default.
+To enable an SDK version, use the `xplm200`, `xplm210`, or `xplm300` cargo feature.
+Only one feature should be enabled.

 ## Documentation ##

-The types and functions are documented on [the X-Plane plugin API website](http://www.xsquawkbox.net/xpsdk/mediawiki/Category:Documentation).
+The types and functions are documented on [the X-Plane plugin API website](http://developer.x-plane.com/sdk/).

 ## Compiling and linking ##